TBill23/CarPickerMultimedia/README.md

-This is an app built to showcase some basic API functions such as connecting with an online database through http, retrieving data show them in a new Activity using Intents
+This is an app built to showcase some basic API functions such as connecting with an online database through http, retrieving data and show them in a new Activity using Intents